inkVerb/VIP/601/Lesson-11.md

     - Protect from malicious action
     - Take security action before/after kernel action
 - Read more in Shaun Ruffell's article: [A Brief Tour of Linux Security Modules](https://www.starlab.io/blog/a-brief-tour-of-linux-security-modules)
+- Main security modules used today are **SELinux** and **AppArmor**
+  - These have special profiles that are best created by security specialists
+  - The role of the SysAdmin is usually to implement the security policies and profiles created by those specialists, not to create those security profiles themselves
+  - We will examine some tools to modify these security policies and profiles, but only for broader understanding, not for production use or best practice

 ### Security Module History
 - SELinux was the original